edward-wu-19/Project-01-shell/README.md

   <li> 'exit' or 'quit': Takes in either zero (defaults to 0) or one numeric argument and exits the shell with that number as its exit value</li>
   <li> 'cd' or 'chdir': Takes in either zero (defaults to home directory) or one string argument and attempts to change to the specificed directory</li>
   <li> 'history': Similar to the bash history command, accepts either zero (defaults to 1000) or one non negative numeric argument n and prints a list of size n of previous commands inputted to the shell</li>
-  <li> 'previous': Similar to the '!number' command in bash, accepts either zero (defualts to -1) or one numeric argument n and runs the input either n events ago (if n is negative) or the event with index n (if n is positive)</li>
+  <li> 'previous': Similar to the '!number' command in bash, accepts either zero (defaults to -1) or one numeric argument n and runs the input either n events ago (if n is negative) or the event with index n (if n is positive)</li>
 </ul>

 ## Function Headers